Szymon-Czuszek/Python-Riddles/README.md

 - 🔄 Built-in handling of duplicate pairs through sorting and uniqueness enforcement
 - 📖 Readable, simple structure with intuitive variable names

+This makes it a scalable and reliable approach for pair-finding problems in arrays.

 ## 🔤 Riddle 2 - Anagram Check

 **❓Problem:** Given two strings, check if they are anagrams of each other.